-- 4.1 The Localism Act 2012 came into force on 18 June 2012.
-It introduced reforms to the allocation of social housing.
-The Act enabled local authorities to set their own housing allocations policies, although they must still give reasonable preference to those in housing need. - 4.2 Reasonable preference categories are: - People who are homeless or are owed a homeless duty - People living in overcrowded housing - People occupying insanitary or otherwise unsatisfactory housing conditions - People who need to move on medical grounds - People who need to move on welfare grounds - 4.3 It also introduced significant changes to local authority's duties to people for whom they have accepted responsibility under homelessness legislation.
-The Act gave local authorities the authority and freedom to determine who qualifies to be accepted onto the housing register.
-Local authorities are no longer required to have an open housing register, where anyone who applies for housing is considered and an application is accepted. - 4.4 The Government also introduced legislation regarding Armed Forces personnel (including bereaved spouses/civil partners) who were serving/have served in the Royal Navy, Royal Air Force or the British Army and Reserve Forces regarding the Local Connection and priority for housing. - 4.5 The current policy was implemented on 7 March 2013.
-The main changes to the policy were: - Introduction of a non-qualifying persons criteria - Reduction from four to two bands (the emergency and housing needs band) - Available properties advertised daily rather than weekly, each property advertised for 6 days - Some changes to the property type and size eligibility criteria (to give some flexibility to Derby Homefinder partners to mitigate the impact of the welfare reform changes) - Low demand properties advertised through and 'Open to All' advertising module. - The introduction of a housing need for community contribution - Housing need for ex/current Armed forces personnel - Greater priority to under occupying tenants - Discharge of homeless duty within the private rented sector where suitable accommodation has been identified.
+- 4.1 The Localism Act 2012 introduced reforms to the allocation of social housing.
+The Act enabled local authorities to set their own housing allocations policies, although they were still required to give reasonable preference to people who met certain criteria (set out below). - 4.2 Reasonable preference categories are: - a) People who are homeless or are owed a homeless duty - b) People living in overcrowded housing - c) People occupying insanitary or otherwise unsatisfactory housing conditions - d) People who need to move on medical grounds - e) People who need to move on welfare grounds - 4.3 It also introduced significant changes to local authority's duties to people for whom they have accepted responsibility under homelessness legislation.
+The Act gave local authorities the freedom to determine who qualifies to be accepted onto the housing register.
+Local authorities are no longer required to have an open housing register, where people can only be excluded from the register for limited reasons. - 4.4 The Government also introduced legislation regarding Armed Forces personnel (including bereaved spouses/civil partners) who were serving/have served in the Royal Navy, Royal Air Force or the British Army and Reserve Forces regarding the Local Connection and priority for housing.